-- Ambitious vision for the towns and rural communities of West Suffolk.
-Set out in the Strategic Framework 2018-2020. - Delivery on capital and revenue investment to deliver our growth agenda. - All our activities and duties are investments in our communities and our places, seeking to create positive returns from all we do. - Behaving more commercially seeking financial returns to invest in our communities. - Seeking blended returns across social, economic and financial investments.
+- Ambitious vision for the towns and rural communities of West Suffolk, set out in the Strategic Framework 2018-2020; - Delivery on capital and revenue investment to deliver our Growth Agenda; - All our activities and duties are investments in our communities and our places, seeking to create positive returns from all we do; - Behaving more commercially seeking financial returns to invest in our communities; and - Seeking blended returns across social, economic and financial investments.

-This is laid out in more detail in the West Suffolk Growth Investment Strategy (Link to be provided).
-As part of our agreed approach, Councillors agreed to prepare investment plans for West Suffolk's places which will be approved by Cabinet and will enable the consideration of investment opportunities in relation to the different characteristics of our market towns and rural areas.
+This is laid out in more detail in the West Suffolk Growth Investment Strategy.
+As part of our approach, members agreed to prepare investment plans for our places, which will be approved by Cabinet and will enable the consideration of investment opportunities in relation to the different characteristics of our market towns and rural areas.